 - Rules on personal cultivation of cannabis

-The federal government is involved with most questions around cannabis legalization, such as production, taxation, possession limits, impaired driving, regulatory compliance, and education.
+The federal government is involved with most questions around cannabis legalization such as production, taxation, possession limits, impaired driving, regulatory compliance, and education.
 It is also establishing minimum regulatory standards that each province may adopt or further restrict.

-In addition to their authority to establish age, possession, and personal cultivation regulations are more stringent than those contained in the federal legislation, provinces and territories are responsible for many matters of implementation, such as how and by whom cannabis may be sold and where it may be consumed within their jurisdiction.
+In addition to their authority to establish age, possession, and personal cultivation regulations that are more stringent than those contained in the federal legislation, provinces and territories are responsible for many matters of implementation such as how and by whom cannabis may be sold and where it may be consumed within their jurisdiction.

 Edible cannabis products will not be legal or legally sold in 2018.
 The federal government has announced that they will become legal in the summer of 2019.

 In BC, all non-medical cannabis products will be distributed through the BC Liquor Distribution Branch.
-As with alcohol sales, retail businesses will not be permitted to grow their own product or source it from a third-party.
+As with alcohol sales, retail businesses will not be permitted to grow their own product or source it from a third party.

 Kamloops will be the first location in BC to have a provincially operated retail outlet.